Norwegian Fjords, Alesund & West Coast Fjords, Norway

 In Spring the scenery is beautiful with trees in blossom, and in the backdrop the mountains still have a covering of powder snow.
 The weather is usually pleasant in spring but there is a bit of contrast and snow is possible.
 The summer season is the best time to go; the weather is blissful and warm.
 Towards the end of September there are less tourists and the weather turns cooler.
 The winter is very cold, but Norway does have great activities in the snow and the scenery is breathtaking.
 Being on the West Coast of Norway the weather can be quite varied though throughout the year.

-Call us on to start planning your vacation to Walaker Hotel or take a look at our itineraries to Alesund West Coast Fjords
+Call us on to start planning your holiday to Walaker Hotel or take a look at our itineraries to Norway

 Walaker Hotel is a charming, family-run hotel dating back to 1630.
 The hotel is set on the water’s edge in Solvorn, in the middle of the vast Sognefjord.
 Comprised of three parts, two historic buildings and a new wing, the hotel has 22 rooms in total.